FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/use_Proxy_and_SOCKS_protocol.md

 ## Setting up a proxy for Copilot

-The proxy implementation for {{< TransferCFT/componentshortname  >}} Copilot is handled directly by the Java Socket class, and uses either the SOCKS V4 or V5 protocol.
+The proxy implementation for Transfer CFT{{< TransferCFT/componentshortname  >}} Copilot is handled directly by the Java Socket class, and uses either the SOCKS V4 or V5 protocol.
 Note that the HTTP proxy that is used to connect to the Transfer CFT Copilot server for downloading is different from the one used for SOCKS 4 data exchange between Copilot client and server.
 Therefore, you require 2 proxies:

 - An HTTP proxy that you set in internet browser
 - A SOCKS 4 proxy that you set in Copilot